Forest Hill in Placer County, California — The American West (Pacific Coastal)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Forest Hill (approx. 2.4 miles away); Compressed Air Engine (approx. 2˝ miles away); Foresthill General Store (approx. 2˝ miles away); Foresthill School Bell (approx. 2.7 miles away); Foresthill Protestant Cemetery St. Joseph’s Catholic Church Bell (approx. 2.8 miles away); Old Joe (approx. 4.3 miles away); The Josephine Mine Cemetery (approx. 5.2 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+First Mining Ditch (here, next to this marker); Forest Hill (approx. 2.4 miles away); Compressed Air Engine (approx. 2˝ miles away); Foresthill General Store (approx. 2˝ miles away); Foresthill School Bell (approx. 2.7 miles away); Foresthill Protestant Cemetery (approx. 2.8 miles away); St. Joseph’s Catholic Church Bell (approx. 2.8 miles away); Old Four Fingers (approx. 4.1 miles away).

 Regarding Yankee Jim's.
 This site has been designated a California Registered Historical Landmark (No.398)